-International students in F-1 status are required to make normal academic progress towards a degree and maintain full-time enrolment during the academic year.
+International students in F-1 status are required to make normal academic progress towards a degree and maintain full-time enrollment during the academic year.

-- Undergraduate students are required to complete at least 12 academic credits each semester - Graduate students are required to complete at least 9 academic credits each semester.
+- Undergraduate students are required to enroll in at least 12 academic credits each semester. - Graduate students are required to enroll in at least 9 academic credits each semester